 As longevity swap transactions tend to mature prior to the closure of the underlying pension plan, there is often so-called rollover risk.
-Indeed, when the swap comes to an end, the pension plan no longer is protected against longevity risk and may not be able to enter into a new longevity swap with similar terms.
-Related to this, there is some debate as to whether genuine risk transfer can be effected with a contract which lasts for a period of time which is significantly shorter than the length of the underlying contract (10 years, versus full annuity run-off).
+Indeed, when the swap comes to an end, the pension plan is no longer protected against longevity risk and may not be able to enter into a new longevity swap with similar terms.
+Related to this, there is some debate as to whether genuine risk transfer can be effected with a contract that lasts for a significantly shorter period of time than the length of the underlying contract (10 years, versus full annuity run-off).
+Insurance-based transactions can extend to full annuity run-off, but they limit potential counterparties to (re)insurers.

 Finally LRT may lead to opacity risk arising due to differences in the knowledge, skills and expertise of the buyer and seller of longevity risk.
-Opacity risk likely increases with the number of links in the risk transfer chain, as the original seller of longevity risk and the ultimate buyer become more and more apart.
+Opacity risk likely increases with the number of links in the risk transfer chain, as the original seller of longevity risk and the ultimate buyer become more and more widely separated.

-For the institution or investor that accepts the longevity risk of a LRT the risk management may be challenging.
+For the institution or investor that accepts the longevity risk of a LRT, the risk management may be challenging.
 Under normal circumstances, longevity risk portfolios include a high degree of diversification because death events can usually be considered to be independent.
-However, there are situations where diversification may largely disappear, for example when medical improvements or lifestyle changes positively affect the longevity of the whole portfolio.
+However, there are situations where diversification may largely disappear, for example, when medical improvements or lifestyle changes positively affect the longevity of the whole portfolio.
 Also the diversification between longevity risk and financial risks may be overstated because the impact of longer life expectancy on the economy (in particular on corporates with pension liabilities) is overlooked.
 These tail dependencies make it difficult to assess, model and manage longevity risk effectively.